sinahuster/CS50-notes-and-code/notes/week7.md

 ## Code Descriptions

+1. favorites.sql - changed the name of data in the favorites.db, using UPDATE

-1. movies.sql - created varies queries which search the movies.db, includes use of JOIN, ORDER BY, LIMIT
+2. movies.sql - created varies queries which search the movies.db, includes use of JOIN, ORDER BY, LIMIT

-2. log.sql, answers.txt (fiftyville) - searched through the data in fiftyville.db to find out who the theif and accomplice were
+3. log.sql, answers.txt (fiftyville) - searched through the data in fiftyville.db to find out who the theif and accomplice were

-3. prophecy.py - using SQL within python to create a database and insert the data from a .csv
+4. prophecy.py - using SQL within python to create a database and insert the data from a .csv